tektoncd/community/teps/0091-verified-task-bundles.md

 actually occurred, for example, how do we know that an image was pushed to a repository?

-Task Bundle verification allows us to place some level of trust in the outputs from a Task Run so that we can be confident in the build results and the attestation claims that are made.
+Remote Resource verification allows us to place some level of trust in the outputs from a Task Run so that we can be confident in the build results and the attestation claims that are made.